 Health Coaches assist the project’s leadership by navigating through first aid needs.
 They monitor the students as they travel and serve on the mission field to ensure safety is always a priority.
 Health Coaches are required to have experience in the medical field and can be medics, nurses, doctors etc. When they are not advising the team on health issues, they have the opportunity to join in on the outreach opportunities in whatever country they’re in.

-Two Project Directors, one male and one female, will oversee the entire ministry trip on most Global Expeditions projects.
+A Project Director will oversee the entire ministry trip on most Global Expeditions projects.